AshishNaware/nats-cli/README.md

 1. **GitHub Token**: Create a Personal Access Token with `write:packages` permission
 2. **Repository**: Ensure your repository is public or you have package write permissions
+3. **Username**: Your GitHub username will be automatically converted to lowercase for Docker compatibility

 ### Setup